The end of the American Civil War—Appomattox Court House—All About Ulysses S. Grant–Part 2

 By his own account, he had been an unexceptional student at West Point, joining the Academy only because his father told him to; he guaranteed that mediocrity by graduating twenty-first in a class of thirty-nine.
 (Lee graduated second in his class–if you go just by that, would you think that Grant would force Lee to surrender at Appomattox Court House?)

 He had not left the army—he had, in effect, been kicked out because he could not control his drinking.
-He seems to have been sober after, anyhow, if you consider the grueling work he assumed as a laborer, a farmer, a hauler of logs from Hardscrabble to the St. Louis market.
-He also knew that he could not take even one drink—the was no social drinking for him; it was all or nothing.
+He seems to have been sober after, anyhow, if you consider the grueling work he performed as a laborer, a farmer, a hauler of logs from Hardscrabble to the St. Louis market.
+He also knew that he could not imbibe even one drink—the was no social drinking for him; it was all or nothing.
 And, he chose the nothing.

 General Ulysses S. Grant